 Can you give me a simple five ingredient recipe a novice could make?

 This is such a throwback dish, but baked eggs are no fail.
 I love eggs in general and I make them all the time.
 For baked eggs you need butter, cream, eggs and cheese.
 Bake them in the baking dish you want to eat them out of, cook the cream and butter for a minute and then crack the eggs into it, then put it under the grill for four minutes.
 Sprinkle cheese on, grill again and serve with greens.

 If you were to host a hypothetical diner party for 4 people dead or alive who would you invite?

 It would be a lady affair.
-Stevie Nicks because she is my spirit animal, she could bring a nice witchy appetizer to start out.
-Entree would be by Julia Child (America chef/ TV personality).
+Stevie Nicks because she is my spirit animal, she could bring a nice witchy appetiser to start out.
+Entree would be by Julia Child (America chef/ tv personality).
 She is a legend in food authority, a real character and very entertaining.
-My business partner Lauren could bring sweet, because her desserts are my favorite.
+My business partner Lauren could bring sweet, because her desserts are my favourite.
 And Lindsay Lohan can bring the Kambucha or Tequila.

 Can we round this up by talking about your pole dancing please?